Tempranillo Blanco Grape Variety: Rioja’s Unique Gift

 Its heartland in Galicia remains the O Rosal sub-region of Rias Baixas.
 Situated in north-western Spain, Rias Baixas is a beautiful and arresting wine region.
 It is based around a series of shallow fjords, called rias, penetrating the western coastline.
 This hilly terrain is covered in pine forests, eucalyptus trees, and vines, the latter often trained on pergolas.
 Divided into several sub-zones, O Rosal’s vineyards flank the northern bank of the Minho River, cultivated on steep terraces that provide an advantageous south-facing aspect.
 Crucially, O Rosal’s meso-climate, aided by the sun-reflecting granite and slate terroir, is warmer than other parts of the region.
 This enables Loureiro to reach good levels of phenolic ripeness, as the vines require plenty of sunlight and warmth to fuel their metabolism.

 In our opinion, O Rosal is producing some of the finest white wines made in Galicia today.
-While mono-varietal Albariño can be exceptional, there is much to be said for the perfume and acidity that Loureiro brings to the final product.
+While mono-varietal Albariño can be exceptional, there is much to be said for Loureiro’s perfume and acidity to the final product.
 The top cuvées are skilfully made, harnessing the most attractive characteristics of both grapes.
 As any sommelier will testify, it’s hard to resist the pungent aromas of stone fruit, intermixed with touches of green apple and bay leaf, courtesy of the Loureiro.
 A broad and generous palate sings with ripe citrus and melon, allied to a certain smokiness that can only be attributed to the brilliance of Galicia’s unknown grape.
 The question is: are we likely to see more wineries following the example of the minority?

 Guide to the Galicia Wine Regions: Read more